 Using Seoul as a base in South Korea can be an excellent idea.
 Here are some of my recommendations on the best Seoul day trips, as well as some absolute gems in the city that I loved visiting.

 ⇒ Planning a trip to Korea?
 Don’t miss my Korea Itinerary which covers a 2 week trip to South Korea and can be adjusted to suit the duration of most stays in this fascinating country.
-And my Seoul Itinerary 5 days to make the most of this fantastic city.

 - Seoul Day Trips